nolecram/my_ibm_professional_journey/IBM and Roma Tre University - Master in IT Governance.md

 This Master's program represents gratitude to:
 - **Università Roma Tre Faculty:** Professors who brought academic rigor and industry insight to complex IT governance topics
 - **IBM Italia Mentors:** Ing.
-Raffaele Belli and other IBM professionals who contributed expertise and guidance
+Raffaele Bella and other IBM professionals who contributed expertise and guidance
 - **Formit Servizi:** Partnership in creating a world-class professional development program
 - **Fellow Students:** Peer learning and collaboration that enriched the educational experience